AlexGoldie/discobench/discobench/tasks/OnPolicyRL/datasets/Brax/Hopper/description.md

 DESCRIPTION
-Asterix MinAtar is a simplified version where the player moves freely along 4 cardinal directions.
-Enemies and treasure spawn from the sides.
-A reward of +1 is given for picking up treasure.
-The goal is to guide Asterix to avoid enemies and collect as many treasure objects as possible.
+A 2D one-legged hopper robot must learn to hop forward while maintaining balance.
+The hopper has 4 degrees of freedom controlling its leg joints and torso.
+The challenge is to coordinate hopping motions to move forward efficiently without falling over.

 OBSERVATION SPACE
-The observation is a ndarray with shape (10, 10, 4) where the channels correspond to the following:
+The observation is a ndarray with shape (15,) containing:

-Channel Description
-0 player - position of Asterix character
-1 enemies - positions of enemy objects
-2 treasure - positions of collectible treasure
-3 background - static background elements

-Each channel contains binary values (0 or 1) indicating presence/absence of the respective element.
+Joint angles and angular velocities of the 4 joints Root position (y-coordinate height and x-coordinate) Root orientation and angular velocity
+Contact forces with the ground

 ACTION SPACE
-The action space consists of 5 discrete actions:
+The action space consists of 3 continuous actions in the range [-1, 1]:

-Num Action
-0 no-op (no movement)
-1 move up
-2 move down
-3 move left
-4 move right
+Torques applied to the thigh, leg, and foot joints

 TRANSITION DYNAMICS
-- The player can move freely in all four cardinal directions
-- Enemies spawn from the sides and move across the screen
-- Treasure objects spawn from the sides and move across the screen
-- Player must avoid enemies while collecting treasure
-- Objects that reach the opposite side disappear
+2D physics simulation in the sagittal plane
+Single point of ground contact through the foot
+Must maintain balance to avoid falling
+Forward progress through hopping motions

 REWARD
-- +1 reward for each treasure collected
+Positive reward for forward velocity
-- No negative rewards
+Small negative reward for energy expenditure (control cost) Reward for staying alive (not falling)
+Episode reward typically ranges from 0 to 3500+

 STARTING STATE
-- Player starts in a central position
+Hopper starts in an upright standing position
-- Initial enemies and treasure spawn from the sides
+Small random noise added to initial joint angles and velocities Root height starts above ground level

 EPISODE END
 The episode ends if either of the following happens:

-1. Termination: Player collides with an enemy
+Termination: Hopper falls over (height below threshold or extreme angle)
-2. Truncation: The length of the episode reaches max_steps_in_episode (default: 1000)
+Truncation: The length of the episode reaches max_steps (default: 1000)